 [Last Updated on 8/26/2020]

-Are you and your team currently getting prepared to evaluate different HCM systems?
+Are you and your team currently getting prepared to evaluate different HRIS systems?

 Our biggest advice: Don't ask yourself the run-of-the-mill RFP type questions.